Eilif Peterssen: Career

-Peterssen made his breakthrough as a painter in Munich with the history painting Christian II signs the death sentence of Torben Oxe (1876) which was acquired by the Verbindung für historische Kunst in Stuttgart.
-In Munich he also painted one of his biggest paintings, the altarpiece The Crucifixion (disappeared) for Johannes Church (Johanneskirken) in Oslo which was demolished in 1928.
+Peterssen made his breakthrough as a painter in Munich with the history painting Christian II signing the Death Warrant of Torben Oxe (1876) which was acquired by the Verbindung für historische Kunst in Stuttgart.
+In Munich, he painted one of his biggest paintings, the altarpiece The Crucifixion (disappeared) for Johannes Church (Johanneskirken) in Oslo which was demolished in 1928.
 Later he was to paint nine more altarpieces and a church decoration, The Ascension (1908–1909) in Ullern Church in Oslo.

-Peterssen is famous also for his portraits.
+Peterssen is also known for his portraits.
 In Munich he painted some of his best portraits, of artist friends such as Harriet Backer and Hans Heyerdahl and of the German painters Anton Windmaier and Adolf Heinrich Lier.
-He painted Princess Anna Elisabeth Reuss at Schleiz palace (Schloss Schleiz) in Gera during 1878.
+He painted Princess Anna Elisabeth Reuss at Schloss Schleiz in Gera during 1878.

 Peterssen was influenced by the brownish palette of the Munich School painters.
 However Peterssen was soon to adopt the increasingly popular En plein air style when he traveled to Italy in 1879.
 He visited Sora in 1880 together with the Danish painter Peder Severin Krøyer, and in this mountain village he painted his great naturalistic work Siesta in an osteria in Sora.
 A sharp realism is characteristic of his big canvas Piazza Montanara (1883) painted in Rome.

 After the death of his first wife Nicoline in 1882, Peterssen visited Skagen in Denmark together with a group of Danish, Swedish and Norwegian artist friends, among them P.S.
 Krøyer, Michael and Anna Ancher, Christian Krohg and Oscar Bjørck in the summer of 1883.
 At Skagen, Peterssen painted some of his first evocative landscapes, such as Summer Evening at Skagen (1883).
 In the summer of 1884 Peterssen stayed at Sandø, a small island in the Oslofjord, where he painted several versions of Summer Evening, Sandø.
 These paintings with a contemplative woman sitting in the foreground would influence the famous Norwegian painter Edvard Munch in his later "Melancholy" paintings.